mimoo/mirai-bot/README.md

 ## Clippy

-This runs [all the clippy rules](https://rust-lang.github.io/rust-clippy/master/) on a PR (last updated to reflect all rules of clippy v0.0.212, it is missing panic_in_fn_result).
+This runs [all the clippy rules](https://rust-lang.github.io/rust-clippy/master/) on a PR.
-It only displays the result to people added to the whitelist.

 ## Integer Arithmetic